 - Build a new set of skills that will make you a fluent, active and engaging multimedia content producer.

-This is ideal for all content creators, advertising specialists, journalists, editors, new media managers, media professionals, content marketers, digital marketers, communications and PR, educators and web producers.
+Ideal for all content creators, advertising specialists, journalists, editors, new media managers, media professionals, content marketers, digital marketers, communications and PR, educators and web producers.

 Indu Chandrasekhar is the director of audience engagement and oversees all of WIRED’s efforts to grow its audience and increase reader engagement, focusing on search engines, social platforms, newsletters, content recommendations, and analytics.
 She previously worked at MarketWatch, The Wall Street Journal, and the Telegraph in London.